AECP-ETHZ/FARMIND/README.md

 3. Make sure the "Launch Configuration" is set to "FARMIND - Consumat" as the entry point for the program and make sure to select 'Extract required libraries' to ensure that the jar file is a stand alone file.

 4. Choose a file location and hit 'Finish'.

+### Library Installation in Eclipse
+All of the those libraries should already be downloaded and included in the /lib/ directory.

+1. In Eclipse Open:
+	Window->Preferences->java->Build Path->User Libraries

+2. Select "New" and input the name of the library:
+	Either *jgrapht*, *commons-math3-3.6.1*, or *commons-cli-1.4*

+3. After creating the library, link the new library with the jar files.
+	Select "Add JAR" and select the JAR files from the /lib/ folder in the project that correspond to the library name.

+4. In the main Eclipse window, right click on the "FARMIND" project and select "Build Path->Add Libraries".

+5. In the window, select "User Libraries" and then select the newly created library.

+6. Refresh the project (F5) and compile.

+The libraries can be downloaded here if required:
+1. Download jgrapht-1.1.0.zip file from here: http://jgrapht.org/
+2. Download commons-math3-3.6.1-bin.zip from here: http://commons.apache.org/proper/commons-math/download_math.cgi
+3. Download the apache command line interface (cli) tool used for reading the input parameters: http://commons.apache.org/proper/commons-cli/

 ### Troubleshooting Guide
 1. Issue related to graph library: